ArkhamCookie/RustyPage/docs/config/README.md

 footer = true # Enable/disable footer

-[clock] # Enable the clock widget timezone = "CST" # Timezone for the clock to be set to twelve_hour = true # Sets if clock will be 12 (true) or 24 hour (false)
+[clock] # Enable the clock widget twelve_hour = true # Sets if clock will be 12 (true) or 24 hour (false)

 [[bookmarks]] # Create a bookmark for the page